Arbitration and the Advent of New Technologies

 In terms of neutrality of forum, the same considerations apply.
 International parties will often be hesitant to agree to a foreign court’s jurisdiction for a number of these considerations as well as a perceived potential bias in favour of the party that is of the same nationality of that court.

-Set against the context of emerging technology disputes, arbitration is more removed from state interference or association, and is perceived as more suitable to, for example, crypto disputes where state-control is minimal, or indeed the state may even display anti-cryptocurrency rhetoric, where an investor would seek to restrict such policy objectives being passed on to the judiciary.
-As a neutral and non-state based forum of dispute resolution, cryptocurrency investors are likely to have more confidence and therefore prefer opting for arbitration rather than traditional, centralised court-based dispute resolution.
+Set against the context of emerging technology disputes, arbitration is more removed from state interference or association, and is perceived as more suitable to, for example, crypto disputes where state control is minimal, or the state may even display anti-cryptocurrency rhetoric, where an investor would seek to restrict such policy objectives being passed on to the judiciary.
+As a neutral and non-state-based forum of dispute resolution, cryptocurrency investors are likely to have more confidence and, therefore, prefer opting for arbitration rather than traditional, centralised, court-based dispute resolution.

 Neutrality and nationality considerations would also likely be viewed as particularly suitable benefits for disputes arising in connection with biotechnology projects that often involve a number of international parties and cross-border personal and sensitive data.

-Given the fundamentally borderless nature of international technology transactions, the benefits of global enforcement of arbitral awards under the New York Convention on the Enforcement of Foreign Arbitral Awards, offer a significant advantage over the enforcement of national court judgments.
+Given the fundamentally borderless nature of international technology transactions, the benefits of global enforcement of arbitral awards under the Convention on the Recognition and Enforcement of Foreign Arbitral Awards,offer a significant advantage over the enforcement of national court judgments.